Navigation

 import gcol

-5.1.
+6.1.
 Complete Graphs¶

 A complete graph with \(n\) nodes has a chromatic number of \(n\).
 The following example demonstrates this simple result using complete graphs of up to seven nodes.
-The option nx.kamada_kawai_layout() is then used to position the nodes in a pleasing manner.
+The option nx.kamada_kawai_layout() is used to position the nodes in a pleasing manner.

 def make_complete(n, s):